l33tdaima/l33tdaima/p485e/README.md

 # 485. Max Consecutive Ones (Easy)

-Given a binary array, find the maximum number of consecutive 1s in this array.
+Given a binary array `nums`, return the maximum number of consecutive 1's in the array.

 ### Example 1:

 ```
 Input: [1,1,0,1,1,1]
 Output: 3